 New Safety Upgrades for Protecting Your Google Chrome Privacy

 In response to privacy concerns, Google offers several security upgrades in its recent versions of Chrome.
 Users must “opt-in” to use these upgrades.
-“Enhanced Safe Browsing” is designed to protect you from phishing and malware.
+Google designed “Enhanced Safe Browsing” to protect you from phishing and malware.

-When “Enhanced Safe Browsing” is turned on, Chrome sends information about them to Safe Browsing to determine whether they are dangerous.
+When you turn “Enhanced Safe Browsing” on, Chrome sends information about them to Safe Browsing to determine whether they are dangerous.

 Another upgrade, “Secure DNS,” also is designed to improve Google Chrome privacy.